 Different modes of delivery have different advantages and disadvantages.

-Physically in person –non verbal clues provided the presence of a 3D person can be observed, the mediator can be sure nobody is in the room with the client, alcohol can be smelled on a person’s breath, general well-being of client can be seen, it may be easier to build rapport with a client and ask questions about safeguarding or domestic abuse.
+Physically in person –non-verbal clues provided the presence of a 3D person can be observed, the mediator can be sure nobody is in the room with the client, alcohol can be smelled on a person’s breath, general well-being of client can be seen, it may be easier to build rapport with a client and ask questions about safeguarding or domestic abuse.

 Video on line – is convenient and preferred by some people, and useful if it is difficult for participants to attend an office or public health constraints exist.
 It requires other safeguards to be checked out e.g. video panning of room or verbal confirmation about privacy and freedom from disturbances, ability of mediator to build rapport in on line forum.
-Non verbal body language can still be effective in communication between mediator and participant but awareness of differences between both models is important for mediator to provide the most helpful and safe model for the participant
+Non-verbal body language can still be effective in communication between mediator and participant but awareness of differences between both models is important for mediator to provide the most helpful and safe model for the participant

-Telephone delivery relies solely on audio cues and is the least preferred medium, hence the Standards specify that this should only be used if neither of the above can take place.
+Telephone delivery relies solely on audio cues and is the least preferred medium, hence the Standards specify that this should only be used if the participant is unable to access either video or in-person meetings.

-Even where a mediator makes an early assessment that a case is not safe or suitable for mediation, the time remaining in a MIAM can and should be used to ensure the client has information about other dispute resolution options and other support services where relevant (see Standard 4).
+Even where a mediator makes an early assessment that a case is not safe or suitable for mediation, the time remaining in the meeting can and should be used to ensure the client has information about other dispute resolution options and other support services where relevant (see Standard 4).

-Mediators would benefit from having signposting information to next steps, including local support services readily available to provide to clients, whether or not the mediator assesses mediation as safe and suitable.
+Mediators should have updated signposting information for next steps, including local support services readily available to provide to clients, whether or not the mediator assesses mediation as safe and suitable.
+They will have given consideration as to how their participation in a Local Family Support Network will aid liaison and co-operation in individual cases.

+Inviting other participants

+Mediation is about creating and maintaining a balance between participants.
+Whilst recognising that the forms and processes of the Family Justice system in this respect are not always as supportive of mediation as we would wish them to be, and that mediation practices have many different approaches to the engagement of participants, the expectation should be an equal opportunity for all.

+In providing such opportunity, is expected that mediators and services will have policies that set out reasonable adjustments they are prepared to make to facilitate equal access, irrespective of disability, culture or other consideration.

+The meeting should also broach the likelihood of issuing an invitation to any appropriately aged young person to participate in the mediation process by way of CIM.

+FURTHER GUIDANCE, RESOURCES AND READING:

+Conversation Piece 1: Open the door (Assessments Part One) August [2018] Family Law 1050-1056

+Conversation Piece 2: In the beginning is the Conversation (Assessments Part Two) September [2018] Family Law 1215-1222

+Conversation Piece 16: Mediating in Extraordinary Times: Part Two: Adaptation, Creativity and Change, April: [2021] Fam Law 568

+Conversation Piece 17: Mediating in Extraordinary Times: Part Three: Adaptation, Creativity and Change (2) – A Common Purpose, May: [2021] Fam Law 715

+Conversation Piece Appendix: Key elements of the assessment meeting, May: [2021] Fam Law 725

+Lisa Parkinson: Family Mediation (4th edition 2019 Lexis Nexis) Chapter 3